 Type of Gates 101

-There are several types of safety gates available, with these being the most common:
+There are several types of baby gate options available, with these being the most common:

 A pressure-mounted gate is held in a doorway or opening by applying pressure against the doorframe or walls.
 No hardware or tools are needed for this type of mount.
 Here are the most popular varieties:

 Portable Pressure-Mount: Portable pressure-mount gates typically have two sliding panels that can be adjusted to fit your opening, plus some type of pressure arm or locking mechanism that holds the gate in place.
 To pass through, you remove it from your doorway or slide the panels back.
 These types of gates are usually the most budget friendly and can be quickly installed and removed.
 The portability of these gates makes them especially great for travel and can make Grandma’s home safer for your young child.
 However, this type of gate is never recommended for use at the top of stairs.

 Walk-through Pressure-Mount: The distinguishing feature of a walk-through pressure-mount gate is a swing door that allows for easy pass-through without removing the entire gate.
 Walk-through pressure gates are typically made of metal or wood, and may also come with optional hardware to enhance the strength and security of the opening.
 Walk-through pressure gates work well in high-traffic areas, but we do not recommend these gates for the tops of stairs.